sybond/ble-pressure-transducer/README.md

 From above schematic, we will need to connect Pressure Transmitter to `5V`, `GND` and some analog PIN (I choose `ADC19`/`GPIO26`).

 ### Code Part
 At the moment I will put only the binary to this repository.
+However the snippet for pressure calculation is availbale in the repository.

 ### Flashing Firmware using ESPTOOL
 Download the binary provided in the release section.
 The binary will consists of following files: